ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

   such as representing n-to-m relationships.

 The remainder of the paper is organized as follows.
-Section 2 presents the requirements that we consider, and section 3 describes the SciSheets features that address these requirements.
+Section 2 describes the requirements that we consider, and section 3 details the SciSheets features that address these requirements.
-The design of SciSheets is discussed in Section 4.
-Section 5 discusses features planned for SciSheets.
+The design of SciSheets is discussed in Section 4, and section 5 discusses features planned for SciSheets.
 Our conclusions are presented in Section 6.

 2. Requirements